Deeptrootech/ReactJs/README.md

 ## Project Description

-- Name of this App is **Imagecarousel**.
+- Name of this App is **FAQ/Accordion**.
-- This should allow the user to click the backwards or forwards button to go to the previous or next image.
+- Each accordion opens and closes after each button press.

 ## React concepts you will learn
-- useState (storing and updating state)
+- Toggling state with useState
-- Conditionals (ternaries)
+- Conditionals (&&)
+- Passing data to components via props
-- Lists, keys, and .map()
+- Displaying multiple components with .map()